Monikaborkute13/Banking-Eligibility-Prediction/README.md

 Build a model to predict loan eligibility with an average accuracy of more than 76%

-# Banking Eligibility Prediction - Software Testing Project
+# Banking Loan Eligibility Prediction - Software Testing Project

 This is a software testing project designed for the **Banking Eligibility Prediction System** to evaluate and determine the user's loan eligibility based on parameters like age, income, employment type, and loan amount.